 The warning error message “Collision Prevention Assist Plus inoperative” indicates that the collision prevention feature is no longer functioning and the vehicle will not detect potential collisions or automatically activate the brakes.
 COLLISION PREVENTION ASSIST PLUS in the Mercedes-Benz helps to reduce your risk of rear-ending another vehicle.
 Collision prevention may malfunction.
 The vehicle warns the driver by a warning message on the dashboard, stating, “Collision Prevention Assist Plus Inoperative See Owners Manual.”

 Throttle response may become sluggish, and the car may feel like it has no power.
 This is a problem reported that can affect 2015 and newer Mercedes-Benz C-Class, GLS-Class, and E-Class owners.
-Collision assists malfunctions can be caused by something as simple as low battery voltage but can also indicate a faulty Engine Control Unit (ECU).
+Collision assist malfunctions can be caused by something as simple as low battery voltage but can indicate a faulty Engine Control Unit (ECU).